petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 ## Benefits to the individual

-Shipping single button reproducible projects will surely benefit the next person looking to build on the work, but what about the original author themselves?
+Shipping single button reproducible projects will surely benefit those looking to build on the work, but what about the original author themselves?
 If we want them to play along they're going to need to get something out of it, and for most this is going to mean things that tenure